 Worth noting: Use Melisa’s bullet points to generate some ideas for what you could do with these notification bars and then put it into effect – the guide is very easy to follow and should pose no problem to you since it requires the faintest knowledge of coding.

 Neil Patel, of QuickSprout.com, recommends Hellobar in his post The Power of the Nudge.
-The post looks at conversion optimization through a variety of means but in our case the tid-bit that’s worth examining are the stats such as an 11% amount of revenue for Neil using the bar or KimberlySnyder.net gaining around 20% revenue through its use, too.
+The post looks at conversion optimization through a variety of means but in our case, the tidbit that’s worth examining is the stats such as an 11% amount of revenue for Neil using the bar or KimberlySnyder.net gaining around 20% revenue through its use, too.

 Worth noting: Read into the post.
 It’s not just about one tool – it’s not a magic bullet – it’s a culmination of your conversion optimization strategies.

-Now – obviously with these examples it’s an obvious choice to snag Hellobar (which is entirely worth its value) but to level the playing field I wanted to share a few of the alternatives which provide a few different set of features you may want from a notification bar.
+Now – obviously with these examples, it’s an obvious choice to snag Hellobar (which is entirely worth its value) but to level the playing field I wanted to share a few of the alternatives which provide a few different sets of features you may want from a notification bar.

 - Realtime Announcer ($9) – Get pretty much everything you’d need out of a notification bar.
 This one puts emphasis on being able to do live updates without the user needing to reload.

-- Foobar ($14) – One of the best alternatives which gives you full customization.
-You can make as many as you’d like, change colors, integrate Twitter & RSS, setup conditional logic, and more.
+- Foobar ($14) – One of the best alternatives which give you full customization.
+You can make as many as you’d like, change colors, integrate Twitter & RSS, set up conditional logic, and more.